A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

 To understand the reasons behind the differences in performance, we investigate the correlations between the ratio $T_{s}^{1C5T1C5T}/T_{s}^{5T2C5T}$ and the model parameters.
 The results are presented in Table \ref{t:ttt}.
 Consistent with previous findings, the growth rate ($r_{1}$) emerges as the most important parameter.
-Specifically, we have shown that, in general, survival time is predominantly governed by the growth rate.
+This finding reinforces that overall survival is largely determined by the intrinsic proliferative capacity of the tumor.
 Furthermore, the 1C5T1C5T protocol tends to perform better for virtual patients with shorter survival times, while the 5T2C5T protocol is more advantageous for those with longer survival times.

-Fig. \ref{fig:ttt} presents the correlations between the ratio $T_{s}^{1C5T1C5T}/T_{s}^{5T2C5T}$ and the parameters $r_{1}$ and $\rho_{4}$.
-From this figure, we observe that the 5T2C5T protocol performs better for tumors with lower $r_{1}$, and there is no correlation between its performance and $\rho_{4}$.
+Figure \ref{fig:ttt} presents the correlations between the ratio $T_{s}^{1C5T1C5T}/T_{s}^{5T2C5T}$ and the parameters $r_{1}$ and $\rho_{4}$.
+We observe that the 5T2C5T protocol performs better for tumors with lower $r_{1}$, and there is no correlation between its performance and $\rho_{4}$.
 In contrast, the 1C5T1C5T protocol is more effective for tumors with higher $r_{1}$ and lower $\rho_{4}$.
 These findings highlight the potential for personalized treatment strategies, emphasizing the importance of tailoring therapies based on specific tumor characteristics, which justifies further research into personalized treatment protocols.

-\subsection{Fast-growing TMZ-resistant cells}
+\subsubsection{Fast-growing TMZ-resistant cells}

 In the previous Sections, it was assumed that $r_{2}=r_{1}/2$, meaning that TMZ-resistant cells proliferate at a slower rate than the other two populations \cite{campos2014aberrant,stepanenko2016temozolomide,yuan2018abt,dai2018scd1}.
 However, in some cases, it has been observed that TMZ-resistant cells ($R_{E}$) grow similarly or faster than sensitive cells \cite{gupta2014discordant,stepanenko2016temozolomide,dai2018scd1,Delobel_PLOS}.